matt-paul/clothing-retailer/README.md

 ##Considerations Of The Task

 I decided to make my shop responsive using a flexbox design.
 The benefit was that this minimised the need to use responsive libraries such as Bootstrap which contain large amounts of redundant (for this task) data.
 The disadvantage of this was that it took a lot longer to code css than if I had used a framework, which resulted in less time for other tasks.
 I hope that this has been worthwhile however, and demonstrated a greater understanding of front end work than had I simply used Bootstrap.
+Certainly I have learnt a lot, including some of the limitations of flexbox and how to get around them, the hidden 'ghost' div's being one example.

 Using SASS has allowed me to use variables and nesting, improving readability and keeping my styles D.R.Y